 Final Thoughts

-Stop scrubbing dried food off sharp blades.
-Plug your blender in, run it in a cup of soapy water, and wipe down your counters.
-Go check your blender’s drive shaft for rust right now.
+Stop scrubbing dried food off your blades.
+Plug your blender in, run it in a cup of soapy water for ten seconds, and dry the wand completely.
+Check your blade guard now to ensure no hidden moisture remains.